BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Next, enter the Devon Co. building and head down the stairs.
 The basement stairs will be blocked off, allowing us to grab the *Steelixite*!

-Enter the railnet building to the left of the Pokemon Center in Obsidia.
+Enter the railnet building to the left of the Pokémon Center in Obsidia.
 This is now the Goldenrod Station of the functioning railnet - we will be visiting each station to see what's new there.
 We don't lose money buying tickets, but the subway isn't really any more useful than Fly, which we already have, so this is really just for exploration.

 Anyways, the Grandview Station is just the building we used to get to the desert previously, so there's nothing new there.
 The Ivyline Station is in the basement of the Onyx Trainer School, but we also aren't getting anything other than NPC dialogue there.
 Same for the Sunset Station, which is just outside in Northern Peridot Ward.
-Continuing the bad luck of no new content is the Heatherhill Station which brings us to the Jasper Ward Pokemon Center, and the Peony Station, which brings us to a random building in the Lapis Ward.
+Continuing the bad luck of no new content is the Heatherhill Station which brings us to the Jasper Ward Pokémon Center, and the Peony Station, which brings us to a random building in the Lapis Ward.

 The Kingsbury Station though?
 It brings us to a random building in Beryl Ward, but an NPC inside will give us the *Weakness Policy*.
 Insert world's longest "yea boi" here.
 But the Shantyport Station in Coral Ward?
 That's where the real reward is at.
 Bring an NPC in here a Probopass for an in-game trade for his **Togepi** egg.
 Nice.